emanuelen5/kitchen-timer/PCB_Design/README.md

 * LED Matrix: Assume 25% of LEDs, on average, will be on at the same time.
 * The UART debugger should only be powered when the USB is connected.

-Total Current Draw (1 + 0.15) = 1617mA
+Total Current Draw + 15% to compensate for loses in boost converter and regulator = 1594mA (~1600mA)

 ## Battery:
 ### Battery Requirements:
-* Can run for 4hrs at a "worst case scenario" consumption rate: Total Current Draw = 1617mA
+* Can run for 2hrs of at a "worst case scenario" (full current consumption of ~1600mA).
 * Light weight.

 ### Battery Design:
-We chose a LiPo battery.
-It provides 3.7V
+We want to use a one cell LiPo battery that provide 3200mAh at 3.7V.

 [TODO]
-* [ ] Calculate capacity
-* [ ] Chose battery size
+* [ ] Find a battery that suits us.

 ## BMS Module:
 ### BMS Requirements: